AliusDieMorietur/course-work/lib-docs.md

 ```

 * Initialize your first object when db just created:
+  When your Database just created you need to initialize objects which you will
+  use in future, you can do it at any time, but at the creation moment it will be the most valuable
 ```javascript
   db.onUpgrade = event => {
     const indexes = [{ indexName: 'YourIndex', keyPath: 'YourKeyPath', optionalParameters: { unique: false }}];